-A two-storey hospital block lay to the rear with sick wards at centre and lunacy wards to each side.
+A two-storey infirmary block lay to the rear, with sick wards at centre and lunacy wards to each side.
 A separate fever block stood behind.

 Two years after its opening, the new workhouse was visited by Poor Law Inspector, R.B.
 Cane, who found conditions far from perfect.